iotaledger/integration-services/documentation/docs/services/SSI-bridge/use-cases.md

 2. The e-commerce site allows the seller to create and sign an authenticity credential associated with a given product identity using the Ecommerce-SSI Bridge.
 3. A user app allows a customer to obtain the product authenticity credential.
-The customer could achieve this by scanning a QR from an e-commerce site, or it can even be directly attached to a purchased product.
+The customer could achieve this by scanning a QR code from an e-commerce site, or it can even be directly attached to a purchased product.
 4. A user app allows the customer to verify the signature of the product authenticity credential using the Ecommerce-SSI Bridge, allowing verification of the seller's identity.